top of page

 10. Immunity Boosting (Ojas Building) By supporting digestion and detoxification, Barbarine indirectly contributes to building Ojas, the essence of vitality and immunity in Ayurveda.

-11. Wound Healing (Vrana Ropana) Topical applications of Barbarine are used for their antimicrobial and anti-inflammatory properties to accelerate healing wounds, ulcers, and minor injuries.
+11. Wound Healing (Vrana Ropana) Topical applications of Barbarine are used for their antimicrobial and anti-inflammatory properties to help accelerate wound healing, ulcers, and minor injuries.

 12. Respiratory Support (Kasa and Shwasa) Barbarine reduces respiratory congestion and inflammation, making it effective against cough (Kasa) and asthma-like symptoms (Shwasa).